RikudouSage/SecureMatrixNotifierBundle/README.md

 Because the OLM library used to encrypt messages is not available in PHP, this project uses a custom [Golang library](lib) which is called using PHP FFI.
 By default, x86_64 and arm64 OS based on libc are supported, if you have a different platform, you can either [open an issue](https://github.com/RikudouSage/SecureMatrixNotifierBundle/issues/new) or [build the library yourself](#building-the-library-yourself).

+If you need to support a non-libc OS (Windows, Alpine Linux), you must [build the bridge yourself](#building-the-library-yourself).

 ## Installation

 `composer require rikudou/notifier-matrix-bundle`